akmallfhn/sevenpreneur/src/trpc/routers/README.md

 | `update.cohort` |         ✅          |       ❌       |         ✅          |         ❌         |          ❌          |
 | `delete.cohort` |         ✅          |       ❌       |         ✅          |         ❌         |          ❌          |

+**Scopes:**

+- Administrators and Class Manager have write access to all cohorts' data.
+- `list.cohorts`:
+  - Administrators can see all cohorts.
+  - Non-Administrators can only see active and published cohorts.
+- `read.cohort`:
+  - Logged-in users can read all cohorts given the cohort ID.
+  - Non-logged-in users can only read active and published cohorts.

 ### Cohort Members 👥

 | Procedure Name       | Administrator (`0`) | Educator (`1`) | Class Manager (`2`) | General User (`3`) | Public/Not Logged-In |
 | :------------------- | :-----------------: | :------------: | :-----------------: | :----------------: | :------------------: |
 | `list.cohortMembers` |         ✅          |       ✅       |         ✅          |         ✅         |          ❌          |

+**Scopes:**

+- Administrators, Educators, and Class Managers can see all cohort members given the cohort ID.
+- General Users can see all cohort members given the cohort ID which the users are enrolled.

 ### Cohort Prices 💵